marsebalv/marsebalv.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Mariano S. Alvarez is a Climate Scientist who has been working on climate variability, predictability and prediction on subseasonal timescales over the Southern Hemisphere and South America.
+I'm a Climate Scientist who has been working on climate variability, predictability and prediction on subseasonal timescales over the Southern Hemisphere and South America.

+I enjoy working with large amounts of data to find answers to a problem, and through my career I developed a growing interest on data visualization to convey those answers to different audiences.